Combined Top 100 Golf Courses

 Great Britain & Ireland

-It's not designed to be definitive but rather something which allows golfers to see how the recognised best courses in GB&I fare across the three most respected lists in the industry.
+It's not designed to be definitive but rather something which allows golfers to see how the recognised best courses in GB&I fare across the four most respected lists in the industry.

-In terms of the numbers, 78 of the courses are included in all three lists whilst 22 appear in just one and the same number in two of them.
+In terms of the numbers, 79 of the courses are included in all four lists whilst 29 appear in just one list.
+This is no surprise as each publication have slightly different criteria for amassing their respective rankings.

-For the 78 courses in all three lists the calculation is a simple one; the sum of the positions is divided by three.
-However, to establish an average ranking for those courses that are only in one or two of the lists we have given them a nominal rank of 101 if they are not included.
+For the 79 courses in all lists the calculation is a simple one; the sum of the positions is divided by four.
+However, to establish an average ranking for those courses that are only in one, two or three of the lists we have given each one a nominal rank of 101 if they are not included.
 This clearly isn't 100% accurate as some courses would inevitably be ranked lower in the respective list but it will hopefully provide a useful guide and doesn't have much impact towards the top end.
-Indeed the first course featuring in just two lists is Carne in 72nd place.
-All these courses are noted with a *.
+Indeed the first course not featuring in all four lists is Carne in 69th position.

 Things get a little bit more complicated, however, because Golf Monthly has chosen to exclude some private courses from consideration.
 For these courses we have not given them a nominal 101 ranking but have simply calculated the average rank based on the lists they do feature in.
 These courses are noted with a *.

 If any course has the same average score we have given the venue with the highest rank in any given list the higher placement.
-This actually has an effect on top spot because Royal County Down pips The Old Course because both Golf World and the Top 100 website rank it #1 (in Golf Monthly it is #4) whilst all three have St. Andrews at #2.
+Interestingly in terms of top spot this cannot split Royal County Down and Turnberry, therefore, we have a tie for first place!

-Golf Empire founder, Ed Battye, has played the majority of courses on the combined list including all of them in England, Scotland and Wales - with the exception of Queenwood [If a member would like to extend an invite or if anybody knows where there is a hole in fence please get in touch] and below you can find links to his golf course reviews.
+Golf Empire founder, Ed Battye, has played the majority of courses on the combined list and below you can find links to his golf course reviews.

 He has also cast his eye over the combined list and provided some personal thoughts on courses that he feels should perhaps be included and bravely (foolishly?) stated those he thinks could arguably make way!

-Other notable absentees from the "top 122" include Beau Desert, Wallasey, Castlerock and Panmure.
-And whilst none of this quartet are shoo-ins for top 100 inclusion it is somewhat surprising they don't feature in any of the three lists.
-Delamere Forest, Elie and Tenby are another trio that wouldn't look out of place towards the middle-to-bottom end of the combined list.
+Other notable absentees from the "top 130" include Wallasey, Donegal and Castlerock.
+And whilst neither are shoo-ins for top 100 inclusion it is somewhat surprising they don't feature in any of the four lists.
+Tenby is another that wouldn't look out of place towards the middle-to-bottom end of the combined list.

-Delving a little deeper, and sitting a tier below the courses mentioned above, you are looking at a plethora of layouts which must be knocking on the door including; Ipswich, Prince's, Hayling, Perranporth, Seaton Carew, Littlestone, Blackmoor, Seacroft, Stoneham, Berwick upon Tweed (Goswick), Royal Wimbledon, Glasgow (Gailes Links), Gullane (No.2) and Luffness New.
+Delving a little deeper, and sitting a tier below the courses mentioned above, you are looking at a plethora of layouts which must be knocking on the door including; Ipswich, Hayling, Perranporth, Seaton Carew, Littlestone, Blackmoor, Seacroft, Stoneham, Berwick upon Tweed, Royal Wimbledon and Gullane (No.2).
 It's hard to make a specific case for any of these individually except to say that if any appeared I would not be overly surprised.
 They all feature in our most underrated golf courses.

 For the Chop: